Stella-Liyu-Zhang/PM-Reflections-and-Retrospective/README.md

 Usually, I came across something that I don't have a deep insight into.
 For instance, I know myself lack knowledges in database, computer network, and anything related to system (stuff I would solidfy in my senior year).
 - **How to improve:**
     - Research into the domain and understand the history, logic, and technology behind first.
     - Get familiar with 2-3 common approaches in this domain.
-    - Choose
 - **An example:**
 For instance, I had little insights into the Facebook authentication token in web.